 Wuhan Sanxian Doupi

-A skillet-sized rectangle: thin mung-bean-and-rice flour skin pressed crisp on one side, glutinous rice packed in a layer above, studded with diced pork, shiitake, bamboo shoot, and dried shrimp (the 三鲜).
+A skillet-sized rectangle: thin mung-bean-and-rice flour skin pressed crisp on one side, glutinous rice packed in a layer above, studded with diced pork, mushroom, and shrimp (Lao Tongcheng's classic 三鲜; many stalls instead use pork, shiitake, and bamboo shoot).
 Cut into squares and served with the crisp side up.
 The skin should crackle audibly; if it bends without breaking, the pan wasn't hot enough or the skin was too thick.

-The skin batter has to be mung bean plus a smaller share of rice flour — pure mung bean tears under the weight of the rice, pure rice flour goes leathery instead of crisp.
+The skin batter has to be mung bean plus a larger share of rice (and a little glutinous rice), bound with egg — pure mung bean tears under the weight of the rice, pure rice flour goes leathery instead of crisp.
 Old-school cooks press the skin in a heavy iron pan with a lard-rubbed cloth, flipping the entire skillet contents as one piece — which is why home versions almost always fall apart at the flip.

 On the Palate